Ramya (actress)

-Early life
+Early life and career

 Ramya was born in Bangalore, Karnataka, on 29 November 1982.
-Her parents are from Mandya; mother Ranjitha is a senior member of the Congress Party in Karnataka while her foster father, R. T. Narayan, was an industrialist.
-In 2004, she had claimed that she was the granddaughter of politician and former Chief minister of Karnataka S. M. Krishna.
-Ramya studied at St. Hilda's School, a residential school, in Ooty, and at Sacred Heart School (Church Park), Chennai, Tamil Nadu.
+Her parents are originally from Mandya.
+Her mother, Ranjitha is a senior member of the Indian National Congress in Karnataka while her foster father, R. T. Narayan, was an industrialist.
+Narayan, who began fostering her when she was five years old, passed away in 2013.

+Ramya completed her schooling at Sacred Heart School (Church Park), Chennai, and later at St. Hilda's School, a residential institution in Ooty.

-Ramya was pursuing a career in modeling and hoped to join Mumbai-based Sheetal Designer Studio after completing her graduation with a bachelor's degree in commerce from St. Joseph's College of Commerce, Bangalore.
-She had taken part in ramp shows and was crowned Miss Country Club in 2001.
-Around this time, film offers came her way, and was considered for Ninagagi, Dumbee and Appu, before being cast opposite Puneeth Rajkumar in Abhi.
-It was here that she was given the screen name Ramya by the film's producer Parvathamma Rajkumar.
+She was pursuing a career in modeling and aspired to join the Mumbai-based Sheetal Designer Studio.
+She graduated with a bachelor's degree in commerce from St. Joseph's College of Commerce, Bangalore.

+During her college years, Ramya was active in modelling and participated in ramp shows.
+Around this time, she began receiving film and eventually made her acting debut in Abhi (2003) opposite Puneeth Rajkumar.
+It was during the making of the film, the producer Parvathamma Rajkumar gave her the screen name 'Ramya'.